gopal-ag/neural-notes/README.md

 ## Your Digital Second Brain for Accelerated Learning

-NeuraSynth is an ultra-modern study platform that transforms how you absorb, connect, and retain knowledge.
+NeuralNotes is an ultra-modern study platform that transforms how you absorb, connect, and retain knowledge.
 Built with Next.js and cutting-edge AI, it serves as your digital second brain - analyzing your study materials, organizing concepts visually, and optimizing your learning journey.

 ---